monome/docs/norns/help.md

 - You might have a [duplicate engine](#duplicate-engines).
 - You might be [missing a required engine](#load-fail).
-- If an update was recently applied, it may be necessary to [manually re-apply it](#manual--offline-update-).
 - If this doesn't help, you may need to re-flash your norns with a clean image (after backing up any of your data).
 - If this doesn't fix it, there may be a hardware issue: e-mail help@monome.org.